eeemeric/SelfControl/ClassDefinitions/readme.md

 # Class Definitions

+For all of these class definitions, you can use the help function to get the documentation (F1 line) for the object class as well as the methods.

+You can do this 2 different ways from the matlab command line
+1. You can type "help classDefinition.method" (e.g., help objNeuroPhys.getSpikes)
+2. Once the object is loaded into the workspace, you can type "help objectName.method" (e.g., help objNeuroPhys.getSpikes)

+For more information about working with matlab objects, see https://www.mathworks.com/company/newsletters/articles/introduction-to-object-oriented-programming-in-matlab.html
+---
 NeuroPhysObject, an object that contains all the neurophysiology data aquired using the TDT or Plexon system.

 ## NeuroPhysObject includes the following properties and methods.